Do you have a few habits you’d like to kick? How can we rewire ourselves and our organizations to discard bad habits that are limiting our success?

 Customers can be a wonderful and often free source of advice on what your organization is or is not doing well.
 We have added an additional ingredient to this wonderful formula, and that is returning back to our customer to make sure systems are still operating as discussed.
 We want to be sure they are still happy with the outcome; perhaps easier for us as our clients are typically part of ongoing managed service agreements.

 A few years ago we were required to roll out endpoint management to a very large customer base.
-Our product offering includes endpoint monitoring and protection for mobile devices and workstations, and when you're working with large user groups; coordinating the installations can be a real challenge.
+Our product offering includes endpoint monitoring and protection for mobile devices and workstations.
+And, when you’re working with large user groups, coordinating those installations can be a real challenge.
 Nobody wants to be inconvenienced or disrupted by a software installation.

 Our client had previous experiences with MDM and RMM roll outs that did not go very well, and we found ourselves listening to their experiences and brainstorming how we could avoid the common approaches used by other IT vendors; forcing installation and maintenance windows on end users.

-We found if we put the power of scheduling the installations for end users into their own hands, rather than falling back on the common habit in IT organizations to force installation and maintenance windows; the installation process not only went smoother but completed faster.
+We found if we put the power of scheduling the installations for end users into their own hands, rather than falling back forced installations, the installation process went smoother.
+Surprisingly, it also completed faster.
 By providing end users scheduling options they were empowered with autonomy and enjoyed controlling their own downtime.

 Willpower is the biggest and most important element of developing good habits for an organization.
 An essential element of willpower, is autonomy.
 Everyone wants to believe and feel that they are in control of their lives, schedule and organization.
 When we take away someone’s choices, they become frustrated – but when we provide choices, we find that our ability to coordinate and deliver for a client grows tenfold.